FoamLeave/Hello-World-Microservices/README.md

 By the reference from https://nodejs.org/en/download/package-manager

-You can just open a Ubuntu Termial, and then copy and paste in the following command:
+You can open a Ubuntu Terminal, and then copy and paste the following command:

 ```bash
 # installs nvm (Node Version Manager)